K\"ahler Uniformization from Holographic Renormalization Group Flows of M5-branes: Introduction

 In order to preserve some supersymmetry, the theory will generally be required to be ``twisted"~\cite{Witten:1988ze,Bershadsky:1995qy}.
 Due to the twist, \emph{a priori} any choice of metric on a four-manifold (within a given class) will preserve some supersymmetry.
 However, most supergravity solutions known thus far assume that the twists hold along the \emph{full} renormalization group flow from the ultraviolet asymptotically locally AdS$_{7}$ to the infrared AdS$_{3}$.
 This then puts constraints on the particular type of four-manifolds allowed by supersymmetry, because the flow has to be consistent with an AdS$_{3}$ solution in the deep infrared.
-In other words, this can be viewed as the case in which renormalization group flows wash out the moduli of the metric in the infrared.
 However, since the metric is fixed along the full flow, one cannot observe how it varies along the flows, and thus the expected uniformization of the metric is not visible.

 In reference~\cite{Anderson:2011cz}, the authors remedy this by working out the case of M5-branes (among other examples) wrapping Riemann surfaces, but now with the metric on the Riemann surface left arbitrary.
 They prove that indeed flows exist and uniformize the metric on the Riemann surface.
 This result is motivated from the corresponding field theory setup, which states that upon wrapping M5-branes on a Riemann surface, the resulting four-dimensional $\cN=2$ superconformal field theories should only depend on the complex structure of the curve~\cite{Gaiotto:2009we,Gaiotto:2008cd,Gaiotto:2009hg}.